ivansevillaa/Podcasts/README.md

 ## TODO

+* Add series in the channel page
+* Add a search
 * Deploy a production react app
-* Add series in the channel page